diwalker/CodeLeap-Test/README.md

 Edit and Delete Posts:<br>
 Created posts can be edited or deleted by clicking the appropriate icons and can also be canceled by pressing the ESC key.
 Open the browser and go to http://localhost:5173/ to see the application running.

-## How to Use 📚
-Login:<br>
-Go to the signup page and enter a username.
-After signing up, you will be redirected to the main page.

-Create Posts:<br>
-On the main page, enter a title and content to create a new post.

-Edit and Delete Posts:<br>
-Created posts can be edited or deleted by clicking the appropriate icons and can also be canceled by pressing the ESC key.